Lifecycle Manager Resources

 1 Menu Button Opens a menu to edit resource metadata, export the resource in JSON format, or delete the resource.
 Available from every tab.

-2 Toolbar From left to right these are used to: create a new action (+), select all actions (✔), and delete selected actions.
+2 Toolbar From left to right: creates a new action, selects all actions, or deletes selected actions.

 4 Action Cards Displays actions in card format, separated by action type.
 From an action card, you can:

-- Select the action by clicking the selection box.
+- Select the action by clicking the checkbox.

-- Edit the action by clicking the edit button.
+- Edit the action by clicking the edit button (pencil icon).

-- Delete the action by clicking the delete button.
+- Delete the action by clicking the delete button (trashcan icon).

 Figure 17: Actions Tab UI